Teaching, Administration, Discipleship

-Harrison and Janae are expecting a baby boy in April.
-They are looking forward to his arrival with great excitement.
-Janae serves in the church as part of the music team and the choir, as well as helping with MTBC’s Master Clubs ministry for kids and participating in the church’s Triple Cord ministry.
-Together they enjoy St. Louis Cardinals baseball, cooking, and watching movies and shows.
-Harrison works on the side as an umpire for youth baseball in the Indianapolis area, as well as teaching a small number of music students.
+Harrison and Janae have one son, William, born April of 2015.
+They enjoy St. Louis Cardinals baseball, cooking, and watching movies and shows.
+Harrison works on the side as an official for youth and high school sports in the Indianapolis area, as well as teaching a small number of music students.
 He’s also a golf addict.

-Harrison’s vision for the church involves two primary areas: worship and discipleship.
+Harrison’s primary vision for the church is that it would worship freely and out of a grateful heart to God.
 As the Music Director, Harrison desires the worship services at MTBC to be a time of encouragement and praise for the body of believers.
 He has a passion for congregational singing, where the music is not a performance, but a corporate act of worship among the saints.
-Harrison also places a high value on discipleship.
-He is the coordinator for the Triple Cord discipleship program and wants to train the church to be involved in each other’s lives every day of the week, encouraging and exhorting one another to do life the way God meant it.
-He understands that it takes daily commitment to grow in Christlikeness.
+Among his other responsibilities at the church, he supervises the AV volunteers, runs and implements the use of technology in the church, and produces and directs (and sometimes writes!) the annual Easter and Christmas programs and special services.